DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

 **[STAGE 2.]
 WHEN THE RUBBER HITS THE ROAD**

-As and when, the SMALL DATA SCIENCE PROJECTS/POC/MVPPOC/MVP hits the REAL WORLD SYSTEM, it starts to face new set of Challenges, such as
+As and when, the SMALL DATA SCIENCE PROJECTS/POC/MVPPOC/MVP hits the REAL WORLD SYSTEM, it starts facing new set of Challenges, and focus shifts to following

 - **Need to Re-Train**: After Pushing Your Model to Production, Your Model is already Out of Date.
 Google updates its SEO model/algorithm  on average 500 times per year.
 [Ref](https://www.seoblog.com/google-penguin-panda-refresh/#:~:text=Of%20course%2C%20these%20are%20not,average%20500%20times%20per%20year.)

 - **Slow**: Need to Quantize and Speed Up Predictions